Leave a Legacy

 The Winkler Community Foundation grant-making provides financial support to qualified community groups whose activities advance the foundation’s objectives.
 These objectives are:

-• To assist and promote the arts and cultural activities without limitations.
+- To assist and promote the arts, culture and heritage activities;

-• To support and advance the provisions of medical services through medical facilities and medical research.
+- To support and advance the provision of medical services;

 Grants are not made to or for: